Bachelor of Science

 To be admitted to Exercise Physiology, high school students must meet the general admission requirements for WVU.

-As a transfer student from another school, you must have a 2.75 cumulative grade point average and no required coursework with a grade lower than a “C.”
+As a transfer student from another school, you must have a 2.75 cumulative grade point average and be eligible to take at least math 122 at WVU.

 Current WVU students must attend a major change session, have a 2.75 or higher cumulative grade point average, and earn a grade of C or higher in all required coursework to be considered for admission.
 Current sophomores, juniors and seniors must also have completed MATH 122 or higher.
 Additionally, all students' records will be reviewed on an individual basis to determine eligibility for acceptance.